KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/canada/raqdps.md

 - RAQDPS is an online, one-way-coupled chemical transport model.
 Meteorology influences chemistry, but chemistry does not feed back into the meteorological forecast.
 - Activating the MACH chemistry module increases model run time by a factor of approximately 4.4 compared to meteorology-only runs.
 - RAQDPS is part of ECCC's broader operational air quality forecasting suite.
 The separate FireWork wildfire smoke system's core capability is now integrated into RAQDPS v25.
+- **The public data is a subset of the full model output.** The operational model carries dozens of chemical fields, but the MSC Datamart GRIB2 feed distributes only eight species/levels — near-surface (2 m AGL) NO2, NO, O3, SO2; surface and column-integral (EAtm) PM2.5 and PM10; and the matching PM2.5/PM10 WildfireSmokePlume fields — plus daily-average (DAvg) and daily-maximum (DMax) near-surface PM2.5 smoke-plume fields at hours 024/048/072 (days 1–3).
+Species such as NH3, HNO3, PAN, individual PM chemical components, and deposition fields are not in the public feed.

 ---